Mongolians vote as anger grows over corruption and economy

-Mongolians go to the polls in parliamentary elections on Friday, with the ruling party widely expected to win despite deepening public anger over corruption and the state of the economy.
+Mongolians began voting in parliamentary elections on Friday, with the ruling party widely expected to win despite deepening public anger over corruption and the state of the economy.

-Voters across the vast, sparsely populated nation of 3.4 million will exercise their democratic rights to elect 126 members of the State Great Khural in a country surrounded by authoritarian powers China and Russia.
+Voters across the vast, sparsely populated nation of 3.4 million — sandwiched between authoritarian China and Russia — are exercising their democratic rights to elect 126 members of the State Great Khural.

+Polls opened at 7 am local time (2300 GMT Thursday), AFP reporters saw.
+They close at 10 pm.

+Tsagaantsooj Dulamsuren, a 36-year-old cashier pregnant with her fourth child, told AFP that Friday’s poll offered her a chance to “give power to the candidates you really want to support.”

 Analysts expect the ruling Mongolian People’s Party (MPP), led by Prime Minister Luvsannamsrain Oyun-Erdene, to retain the majority it has enjoyed since 2016 and govern the resource-rich country for another four years.